Quercus College Scholarships CACSSS

 - Second Year Quercus College Scholarships may be awarded on the results of the Summer First University Examinations.
 Similarly, Third Year Scholarships may be awarded on the results of the Second Year Examinations, and so on.

-- Each recipient of a scholarship shall also be awarded the title of Quercus College Scholar in 2019/20: followed by an appropriate descriptor based on their degree programme: Arts, Social Sciences, Music, Arts-Music, Applied Psychology, Early Years and Childhood Studies, Drama and Theatre Studies, Sports Studies and Physical Education.
+- Each recipient of a scholarship shall also be awarded the title of Quercus College Scholar, followed by an appropriate descriptor based on their degree programme: Arts, Social Sciences, Music, Arts-Music, Applied Psychology, Early Years and Childhood Studies, Drama and Theatre Studies, Sports Studies and Physical Education.

 - In the event that no student in a particular category achieves first class honours, the Head of College shall have the discretion to award an additional scholarship in another category to a student who has achieved first class honours.
 The Head of College shall also have discretion in such circumstances to make one or more awards (of a reduced amount if deemed appropriate) to a student who, while not achieving first class honours, has achieved results which are the best of the eligible students in his or her category.